Are you wondering, how the Bible can change your life? How the word of God can completely transform you?

 One does not know how many likes a picture will get, who will ‘like’ the picture, and when the picture will receive likes.
 The unknown outcome and the possibility of a desired outcome can keep users engaged with the sites.”

 Social media is powerful and can lead to negative results.
-But the power of the words of God is stronger and answers the question of why is the Bible important.
+But the power found in the words of God is stronger and leads to positive results which answers the question of why is the Bible important.

-As a child, I did not win the Bible competitions, but what I did win was of greater value.
-Seeds were planted and grew inside my heart for a lifetime.
+As a child, I did not win the Bible competition, but what I did win was of greater value in my life.
+Seeds of truth were planted and grew inside my heart for a lifetime.

-Reading and studying the Bible has changed my life by drawing me closer to God, helping me hear His voice and helping me gain wisdom.
-Only through the grace and truth have I learned that the Bible can transform my life to shine the light of Christ on others.
+Reading and studying the Bible has changed my life by drawing me closer to God, helping me hear His voice, gain wisdom and trust Him more.
+Only through God’s grace and truth have I learned that the Bible can transform my life to shine the light of Christ on others.